CrossRef/event-data-evidence-log-snapshot/README.md

 Runs daily.
 Ingests the entire Evidence Log Kafka topic and saves each day's worth into a snapshot in S3.

+## To run

+### Schedule

+This will run and block, scheduling daily updates.

+    lein run schedule

+### One off

+This will run the daily task (i.e. fill any missing logs up to last 10 days).

+    lein run run

 ## Config

 The following config keys are required: